Symptoms and diagnosis of cancer in children and teenagers

 - Feeling generally unwell for no reason

 Remember these symptoms are similar to many other conditions that are not cancer.
-Talk to your GP if you are concerned.
+Talk to your doctor if you are concerned.

 First, visit your GP if you are worried about any symptoms.
 If your doctor has concerns about your child, he or she will refer them to a hospital.
 There your child will see a specialist who may arrange more tests.
 Your child may need some of the following tests: